 Because you have Medicare and get assistance from Medi-Cal (Medicaid), you have different processes that you can use to handle your problem or complaint.
 Which process you use depends on whether the problem is about Medicare benefits or Medi-Cal (Medicaid) benefits.
 If your problem is about a benefit covered by Medicare, then you should use the Medicare process.
-If your problem is about a benefit covered by Medi-Cal (Medicaid), then you should use the Medi-Cal (Medicaid) process.
-If you would like help deciding whether to use the Medicare process or the Medi-Cal (Medicaid) process, please contact Member Services.
+If your problem is about a benefit covered by Medic-Cal (Medicaid), then you should use the Medicare process or the Medi-Cal (Medicaid) process, please contact Member Services.